salvapineda/psopy/README.md

 ## References

+[1] Gomez-Exposito, A., Conejo, A. J., & Canizares, C. (2018).
+Electric energy systems: analysis and operation.
+CRC press.

-[1]  S. Pineda and J. M. Morales, "Chronological Time-Period Clustering for Optimal Capacity Expansion Planning With Storage," in IEEE Transactions on Power Systems, vol. 33, no. 6, pp. 7162-7170, Nov.
+[2]  S. Pineda and J. M. Morales, "Chronological Time-Period Clustering for Optimal Capacity Expansion Planning With Storage," in IEEE Transactions on Power Systems, vol. 33, no. 6, pp. 7162-7170, Nov.
 2018.

 ## Do you want to contribute?